AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu04_prove_absence_of_run-time_exceptions.rst

 exceptions cannot happen may be less than the cost of analyzing code in which they are allowed to be raised.

-The restriction No_Exceptions can be used with pragma Restrictions to enforce this approach.
+The restriction :ada:`No_Exceptions` can be used with :ada:`pragma Restrictions` to enforce this approach.
 Specifically, the restriction ensures that :ada:`raise` statements and exception handlers do not appear in the source code and that language-defined checks are not emitted by the compiler.
 However, a run-time